-The NLPCS Preferred Options indicated public support for better enhancement as well as maintenance of Alnwick's public spaces and floorscapes and for improvements to the pedestrian environment, as did the Neighbourhood Plan consultation.
+The emerging NLPCS indicates public support for better enhancement as well as maintenance of Alnwick's public spaces and floorscapes and for improvements to the pedestrian environment, as did the Neighbourhood Plan consultation.
 In particular, the latter consultation identified Alnwick's many surviving medieval lanes and alleyways for special enhancement to encourage more use and enjoyment of them.